 “If I can't pay it forward in this lifetime, there's really not a whole lot of point to me being on this earth,” Katie Symons wrote on her Beanstalk Leader application.
 It’s a powerful ultimatum to place on one’s own life, but Symons does it with a knowing smile.
 She’s actively seeking and fulfilling her “point” each and every day.
 And as for "paying it forward", Katie makes her payments with a whole heap of extra interest.
 She’s the James Bond of charitable greatness.
 Nothing can stop her.
 Nobody does it better.
 Katie isn’t so dour as the current Bond, though, she’s more like the Gal with the Golden Smile.
-With her joyous laugh, and licence to heal, there isn’t a cause this special agent can’t tackle.
+With her joyous laugh, and license to heal, there isn’t a cause this special agent can’t tackle.

 In short, Katie Symons is a super-special-social agent.
 Her mission to “pay it forward” requires myriad tactics, and luckily she’s trained in over 400 methods of hand-to-hand of giving back.
 She’s has been on Her Community’s secret service for about 20 years; with 10 at Community Resources, Inc., and 2 years each with the Academy of Urban Learning and Harm Reduction Action Center.
 To those who might say, “You only give twice,” Katie replies, “Give today!
 And give another day!”